KinNeko-De/sample-protobuf-tutorial-styleguide/README.md

 # Motivation
-This repository was created to explore protobuf editor extensions.
-The extension should be able to detect all errors in proto files.
+This repository was established for the purpose of investigating the potential of protobuf editor extensions.
+It is expected that the extension will be capable of detecting all errors within proto files.

 # Supported syntax
 The repository only covers syntax [proto3](https://protobuf.dev/programming-guides/proto3/) of protobuf.

 # Structure
-There are multiple samples that contain simple proto definitions.
+There are several samples with simple proto definitions.
 Each of these proto definitions has at least one error.
-The samples are grouped by the context:
+I haeve grouped the samples by context:

 | Sample | Context  |
 |--------|----------|